simpligility/maven-training/prereq.md

 1. Unzip the distribution archive, i.e. apache-maven-3.1.1-bin.zip to
    the directory you wish to install Maven 3.1.1.
-These instructions assume you chose C:\Program Files\Apache Software Foundation.
+These instructions assume you chose C:\Program Files\.
 The subdirectory apache-maven-3.1.1 will be created from the archive.

-1. Add the M2_HOME environment variable by opening up the system properties (WinKey + Pause), selecting the "Advanced" tab, and the "Environment Variables" button, then adding the M2_HOME variable in the user variables with the value C:\Program Files\Apache Software Foundation\apache-maven-3.1.1.
+1. Add the M2_HOME environment variable by opening up the system properties (WinKey + Pause), selecting the "Advanced" tab, and the "Environment Variables" button, then adding the M2_HOME variable in the user variables with the value C:\Program Files\apache-maven-3.1.1.
 Be sure to omit any quotation marks around the path even if it contains spaces.
 Note: For Maven 2.0.9, also be sure that the M2_HOME doesn't have a '\' as last character.